< Back to Glossary

 What is Know Your Customer (KYC)?

 Know your customer (KYC) is a term that relates to financial institutions having to know whom they are dealing with via various background checks and processes.
-They must confirm the identity of individual clients and organizations and ensure that they are not involved in anything illegal.
+Using anti-financial crime software, banks and other organizations must confirm the identity of individual clients and organizations and ensure that they are not involved in anything illegal.

-KYC is often used alongside CDD (Customer Due Diligence).
+KYC is a term often used alongside CDD (Customer Due Diligence) and is simply the process of continually ‘knowing your customer’.

 Financial institutions seek to have strong KYC processes not only to stop crime and improve trust but also to avoid heavy fines.

-Banks and other financial institutions perform KYC checks by asking for information from prospective customers.
+Banks and other financial institutions perform KYC verification by asking for information from prospective customers in the form of a KYC questionnaire.
 Names and addresses are often asked for, as are social security or national insurance numbers.
-Alongside this, a proof of identification may be requested.
+Alongside this, KYC documentation might be requested such as proof of identification.
 These are then enhanced with publicly available information such as addresses or details on an electoral register.

 More recently, a selfie or video can sometimes be asked for, which is again used to verify the information being received.